 Way to run up the score and leave no doubt, Coach Boone.
 All cash, really?
 Does that mean you can write, like, one check?
 Why does Floyd Mayweather want to live 4 miles east of Culver City?

 Whoever it was might have saved us from a mistake though.
 I know that sounds like sour grapes, so let me concede we would have been ecstatic to win this house.

 Losing it, however, got me thinking a little harder about tradeoffs and priorities.
 Equity is huge, but it is not the only component of wealth.

 When I think about people with F-U-level money, they don’t really have physical things I want that I can’t buy for myself right now (except shelter in Los Angeles, of course).
 The important things they have are freedom, options and the most precious asset of all: time.

 My latest idea for a next career is some kind of China-related business that would require me to develop my garbage Mandarin skills.
-Happy bonuses would include being able to communicate better with my aging parents and force our future ugly biracial children to be bilingual.
+Happy bonuses would include being able to communicate better with my aging parents and force our future ugly biracial children to be bilingual at least.

 Maybe I would have to take a pay cut or hiatus to learn Chinese full-time to make this happen.
 Maybe I would want to live in Shanghai for a year.
 Maybe I wouldn’t even look for a job for a while and just blog every day from the beach or write another book.

 Maybes are more bountiful without a mortgage.
 I can do all this stuff right now.
 I have enough rent saved up to last years.
 I feel like I can do whatever I want.

 When I was tipsy at a company happy hour, I asked our head of production if he wanted to get a sweet two-bedroom, two-bathroom apartment with me in Hermosa Beach just like I had with my old roommate before we got married to other people.